MeetMagentoAcademy/magento2-training-resources/backend/modules/controller.md

 URL rewrite mechanisms allow to define pairs of "nice" URLs and internal URIs.
 Apart from `standard` controller or `adminhtml` controller there is `rewrite` controller.
 Every request attempts to mach with every controller defined in system in order they are defined.
-When request is processed by `rewrite` controller and it matches one of definced URL pair request is internally modified to point to coresponding internal address.
+When request is processed by `rewrite` controller and it matches one of defined URL pair request is internally modified to point to corresponding internal address.

 ## Finaly `Hello world!`